-Reset Balance (Initial Charge) is set at the factory but if an adjustment becomes necessary, follow these steps:
+Reset Balance is set at the factory, follow these steps to reset to factory settings:

 - 1. Make sure STM-2 is installed before proceeding with the below instructions - 2.
 Press "ZERO/STDBY" button to go to this screen.

 3. Press and hold "ZERO/STDBY" button until "-" appears between STATIC and DECAY.